Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • Drowned shrubs and fragile plants

-In addition, water runoff that pools near driveways or walkways can slowly crack or lift concrete over time, especially in freeze-thaw conditions.
+Additionally, water runoff that pools near driveways or walkways can slowly crack or lift the concrete over time, especially in freeze-thaw conditions.

 The Importance of Seasonal Cleaning

 Cleaning your gutters once a year isn’t enough for most homes.
 Experts recommend a minimum of twice per year: in spring and fall.
-But if your home is surrounded by trees or you’ve had several storms back-to-back, more frequent cleanings are smart.
+However, if your home is surrounded by trees or you’ve experienced several consecutive storms, more frequent cleanings are advisable.

 Signs you need to act now: